Phenobarbitone (15 mg and 30 mg tablets): Brand change

 About phenobarbitone

 Phenobarbitone is mostly used to treat epilepsy.
-Approximately 400 people take it.
+About 400 people in Aotearoa New Zealand take it.

 It is a category 1 antiepileptic agent according to the UK's Medicines and Healthcare products Regulatory Agency (MHRA).